On the One-Dimensional Contact Process with Enhancements: Open problems

 \section{Open problems}

-\begin{enumerate} \item As already said in a remark following Theorem~\ref{thm:helpout}, it is not known whether the contact process with parameter $\lambda_c$ dies out if we increase the rate of infection emanating from a fixed site. \item The proofs of the asymptotic speed results given in Section~\ref{sec:speedetc} depend on the Subadditive Ergodic Theorem.
+\begin{enumerate} \item As already said in Remark~\ref{rmk:zhang2}, it is not known whether the contact process on $\Z$ with parameter $\lambda_c$ dies out if we increase the rate of infection emanating from a fixed site. \item The proofs of the asymptotic speed results given in Section~\ref{sec:speedetc} depend on the Subadditive Ergodic Theorem.
 Do they still hold when $\lambda_i < \lambda_e$?
-The difficulty is due to the loss of monotonicity of the process. \item Does the conclusion of Proposition~\ref{prop:existsinv} still holds when $\lambda_i=\lambda_c< \lambda_e$? \end{enumerate}
+The difficulty is due to the loss of attractiveness of the process. \item Does the conclusion of Proposition~\ref{prop:existsinv} still hold when $\lambda_i=\lambda_c< \lambda_e$? \end{enumerate}